mrjclark/FinApp/Policies/02 Software Development Charter.md

 - Maintain operational resilience and incident response plans.
 - Conduct regular security reviews and audits of deployed systems.
 - Treat operations vigilance as a practice of stewardship.
+- Sustain assurance cases and traceability artifacts to support long-term trustworthiness.

 ### 3.8 Maintenance & Disposals
 - Continuously monitor for new threats and vulnerabilities.